specklesystems/speckle-docs-OLD/user/FAQs.md

 # Frequently Asked Questions

-## I cannot add an account in Speckle Manager!

-This is quite common; the most likely culprit is your corporate firewall.
-How you can check that's the case: try switching to a different network - such as your guest wifi, or 4G tethering and see if it works then.

-:::tip
+## Speckle Server is unreachable

+When a Speckle Server is unreachable a few things could be going on, let's see them.
+If you cannot access it from **your browser** or from **Speckle Manager**:

+- make sure you are online by visiting other websites
+- make sure the server address is not blocked by a corporate firewall or VPN, by either trying to access it via a different network (eg mobile network) or by contacting your IT department
+- the server could be down!
+If it's hosted by us, we're most likely working on it already.
+If it's hosted by your companyn, please reach out to them

-To fix this properly, kindly ask your IT department to whitelist the following domains that Speckle uses:
+If the server address is **blocked by a corporate firewall or VPN**, kindly ask your IT department to whitelist the following domains that Speckle uses:

 - speckle.xyz (critical)
 - speckle.systems